'Remarkable': Man whose unique van was stolen offers to mentor drug addict thief

 Wealthy Shrewsbury businessman whose unique van was stolen offers to mentor drug addict thief

-A wealthy businessman who had his unique £128,000 van stolen made the culprit a "remarkable" offer in court - before the thief sent to jail.
+A successful Shropshire businessman who had his unique “bespoke built" van stolen made the culprit a "remarkable" offer in court - before the thief was sent to jail.

-Stuart Woodings had his one-of-a-kind VW Transporter, fully-decked out in Monster Energy livery and loaded with £4,000 worth of drinks, stolen by drug addict Kyren Hale and an accomplice when they broke into his lock-up in Kendal Road, Harlescott, Shrewsbury.
+Stuart Woodings had his one-of-a-kind prmotional VW Transporter which had an original build cost of £128,000, stolen by drug addict Kyren Hale and an accomplice when they broke into a Shrewsbury lock-up.

 Mr Woodings attended Hale's sentencing at Shrewsbury Crown Court and recounted the damaging effects of his crime, saying his young daughters were "in tears" when they found out about the theft.

-He also told Hale, aged 30, that he used to be addicted to drugs himself and had turned his life around, now owning five businesses, a home worth more than £1.25 million and other property assets of £5 million.
+He also told Hale, aged 30, about his own previous issues in the past but had since turned his life around, going on to become a successful businessman with multiple firms to his name.

-Mr Woodings made the "unusual" move of offering to be Hale's business mentor when he leaves prison, something Judge Peter Barrie described as "remarkable".
+Mr Woodings made the "unusual" move of offering to be Hale's business mentor in the hope of showing him a different path when he leaves prison, something Judge Peter Barrie described as "remarkable".

-The court heard how Mr Woodings bought the van in 2020, that it had been given an expensive revamp in Monster styling which took 16 months, and there would never be a van like it again, due to the time, cost and effort that went in.
+The court heard how Mr Woodings bought the van in 2020 and that it was exceptionally unique, taking 16 months to build.
+He added there would never be a van like it again, due to the time, cost and effort that went in to transforming it.

 Mr Woodings used the van to sell drinks at festivals, including the Shrewsbury Flower Show and Shropshire Oktoberfest.
 He last saw the vehicle on September 3 this year.